asmadotgh/dissect/README.md

 python train_csvae.py --config 'configs/csvae_experiments/celeba64_biased_or_csvae_multidim.yaml'
 ```

-6. Save results of the trained Discoverer model for quantitative experiments and calculate evaluation metrics on it.
+6. Save results of the trained Discoverer/Explainer/CSVAE model for quantitative experiments and calculate evaluation metrics on it.
 ```
 python evaluate_models.py --config '[any explainer or discoverer config]'
 ```